neajul/New-Dependencies/Notes/Structure.md

   - **we have apartments, why didwe need hotel mokum?**
 - when did the internet become a cloud?
   - the moment it transitioned from arpanet, internet archive guy's text
+  - techno feudalism
+  - 2010, year of the squatting ban!
+  - a few owning what belongs to the many
 - influence of counter culture on computers and the internet
   - hippies, but also hacker culture!
   - **CCC?**